elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 </figure>

 We've added a new Appearance tab to the Desktop settings, exposing some existing accessibility settings and making them more discoverable.
 This includes a new wider range of supported text sizes, from small (0.75×) to larger (1.5×).
 This should help those who need larger or smaller text, including alleviating some issues with certain hardware combinations where 1× or 2× display scaling is not the best fit.

+Over in the Wallpaper page, we've fixed reported issues with setting wallpapers on the Login and Lock screen.

 <figure markdown="1">
 ![Date & Time Settings]({{ site.baseurl }}/images/updates-for-august-2019/date-time_800.png){: srcset="{{ site.baseurl }}/images/updates-for-august-2019/date-time_1600.png 2x"}